 In any case, Matilda was stunning, and I would go back again in a heartbeat.

-Matilda won three Tony’s but should have won more (according to this article, it didn’t because the Royal Shakespeare Company that brought it over from England alienated some Broadway bigwigs).
+Matilda won three Tony’s but should have won more (according to a NY Post article, it didn’t because the Royal Shakespeare Company that brought it over from England alienated some Broadway bigwigs).

 [ad name=”Google Adsense”]